infinum/ios-viper-xcode-templates/README.md

 ```
 The Wireframe is used in 3 steps:

-1. Initialisation using a *UINavigationController* (see the *init* method).
+1. Initialization using a *UINavigationController* (see the *init* method).
 Since the Wireframe is in charge of performing the navigation it needs access to the actual *UINavigationController* with which it will do so.
 2. Navigation to a screen (see the *show* method).
-For this we've defined 3 types of transitions which are pretty self explanitory (see the *Transition* enum).
+For this we've defined 3 types of transitions which are pretty self explanatory (see the *Transition* enum).
 The *present* case is different because here we are actually presenting the *UINavigationController* over a presenter *UIViewController* (see *fromViewController* associated value in *.present* *Transition*).
-This might seem confusing at first but it's a more robust solution as upposed to using the *UINavigationController* as a presenter.
+This might seem confusing at first but it's a more robust solution as opposed to using the *UINavigationController* as a presenter.
 3. Navigation from a screen (see the *popFromNavigationController* and *dismiss* methods).

 ### PresenterInterface